Second Act Success Career Podcast: Career Transitions and Business Startup Advice for Women

 🚀 Looking for career and business advice on how to pivot to find your purpose?

-🤔 Ready to turn your idea or side hustle into a full-time business?
+🤔 Ready to turn your side hustle into a full-time business?

 You're in the right place!
-Join Shannon and industry experts as they share valuable advice, insights, and motivational stories.
-Discover practical tips on how to make your dream job or business a reality and embark on your own second act career.
+Join Shannon and industry experts as they share valuable advice, insights, and motivational stories of career change success.
+Discover practical tips on how to make your dream job or business a reality, as you embark on your own "second act" career.

 Ready to build a life of abundance and find a second act that truly fulfills you?